Ivan Ilyin: Emigration

 In his book On resisting evil by force (1925) Ilyin advocated the use of violence in the struggle against Bolshevism, which he regarded as despotism or "left totalitarianism".
 Ilyin argued that war was sometimes necessary, but never 'just'.
 Far from supporting holy war, Ilyin in fact wrote that "all my research proves that the sword is not 'holy' and not 'just'."
-He criticized anarchist ideology of Tolstoy and pacifist tolstoyism.
-Ilyin called for the courage to "arrest, condemn, and shoot," which Maxim Gorky called a "gospel of revenge" and Berdyaev compared to a "Cheka of God" and "legalism devoid of grace".
+He criticized the anarchist ideology of Tolstoy and pacifist tolstoyism.
+Ilyin called for the courage to "arrest, condemn, and shoot", which Maxim Gorky called a "gospel of revenge" and Berdyaev compared to a "Cheka of God" and "legalism devoid of grace".
 For Zinaida Gippius his book was "military field theology"; according to her "this is not a philosopher who writes books, not a publicist who writes feuilletons: it's a man possessed running amok."
-The book divided the Russian Émigrés; it contains a dedication to veterans of the White movement.
+The book divided the Russian émigrés with its dedication to veterans of the White movement.
 In 1926 he bitterly wrote about the loss of the Motherland.
 Ilyin became the unofficial ideologue of the White émigrés who gathered in Paris.

 Between 1927 and 1930 Ilyin was a publisher and editor of the journal Russkiy Kolokol.
 He actively published in right-wing conservative newspapers.

 During the 1920s more than 300,000 Russians lived in Berlin.
 There were three daily newspapers and five weeklies.
 Seventeen Russian publishing houses had sprung up within a single year.
 Ilyin lectured in Germany and other European countries and would give 200 speeches.
 In 1930 the National Alliance of Russian Solidarists was founded in Belgrade and became popular in France.
-(It rejected both Bolshevism and liberal capitalism and embraced Russian patriotism.)
+It rejected both Bolshevism and liberal capitalism and embraced Russian patriotism.

-In 1932 about only 60,000 Russian emigrants were living in Germany; the Berlin colony numbered 8,320 people.
+In 1932 only about 60,000 Russian emigrants were living in Germany and in Berlin the number of émigrés was 8,320.
 The activity of the RSI gradually slowed down due to a decrease in the number of Russian-speaking students.
 There were difficulties in maintaining this large institution, and it was liquidated.
 It became impossible to be employed as either a writer or a lecturer.